Jordan Banjo

-Jordan Mayowa Banjo (born 31 December 1992) is a British street dancer, best known as a current member of the dance troupe Diversity, who won the third series of Britain's Got Talent.
-He and fellow Diversity star Perri Kiely co-host the KISS weekday breakfast show.
+Jordan Mayowa Banjo (born 31 December 1992) is an English street dancer, best known as a current member of the dance troupe Diversity, who won the third series of Britain's Got Talent.
+He and fellow Diversity star Perri Kiely co-hosted the KISS weekday breakfast show from 2020 to 2026.
 He is the younger brother of fellow Diversity member Ashley Banjo.

 Dancing career

 Before 2007: Swift Moves Juniors

 Prior to the formation of Diversity in 2007 Jordan was a member of Swift Moves Juniors, along with fellow Diversity members Sam Craske and Warren Russell.

 2007–present: Diversity

 Jordan is currently a member of the dance troupe Diversity, who were formed in 2007 and won the third series of Britain's Got Talent in 2009.

 Television and radio presenting career

 Television work and presenting

 Jordan, alongside fellow Diversity member Perri Kiely, took on the role of the backstage presenters for the fourth series of Got to Dance in the Spring of 2013.

 In Summer 2013, Jordan and Perri hosted their own television show called Jordan and Perri's Ultimate Block Party, which saw them transform a club (Swim Team, Youth Club etc.) into a dance troupe.